puzzle/2Redmine/README.md

 ### Bundler

-Bundler provides a environment for Ruby projects by tracking and installing the gems and versions that are needed.
+Bundler provides an environment for Ruby projects by tracking and installing the gems and versions that are needed.

 ### How to install Bundler on Linux